Matthew D. Green

 "PRISM, an IP-Based Architecture for Broadband Access to TV and Other Streaming Media" A. Basso, C. Cranor, R. Gopalakrishnan, M. Green, C.R.
 Kalmanek, D. Shur, S. Sibal, C.J.
 Sreenan, J.E. van der Merwe.
 Proceedings of IEEE International Workshop of Network and Operating System Support for Digital Audio and Video (NOSSDAV), June 2000.
 (PDF)

 "Developers Are Not The Enemy!
 The need for usable security APIs".
 M. Green, M. Smith.
-To appear in IEEE Security & Privacy.
+In IEEE Security & Privacy.

 "Keys Under Doormats: Mandating Insecurity by Requiring Government Access to All Data and Communications".
 H. Abelson, R. Anderson, S. M. Bellovin, J. Benaloh, M. Blaze, W. Diffie, J. Gilmore, M. Green, S. Landau, P. G. Neumann, R. L. Rivest, J. I. Schiller, B. Schneier, M. Specter, D. J. Weitzner.
 In Journal of Cybersecurity.
 (PDF)